xlui/action-maven-cli/jdk11/README.md

 }
 ```

-But in order to keep backward-compatibility, you can also use this GitHub Action in the following way:
+But in order to keep forward-compatibility, you can also use this GitHub Action in the following way:

 ```
 action "package" {